 - Some dances will be theme or casual attire while others will require formal or semi-formal dress. - The club or organization sponsoring the dance will always display samples of appropriate dress for the upcoming dance.
 There are items that would never be acceptable to wear to a BMCHS sponsored dance.
-These are, but not limited to the following: clothing items that promote alcohol, drugs, gangs, profanity, tobacco or anything deemed inappropriate by the school.
-Girls should refrain from wearing halter or tank tops, items that expose the midriff or are barebacked.
-Off the shoulder tops, short shorts, athletic shorts, spandex pants, dresses or skirts shorter than mid-thigh should not be worn.
-Boys should refrain from wearing sleeveless shirts, tank tops or baggy pants. - Formal dances are special occasions and all students are required to dress appropriately.
-Girls should refrain from wearing items with low or revealing neck lines, items that expose the midriff and backless dresses that drop below the waist.
-Long dresses with slits or short dresses that expose the upper thigh are not permitted.
-Also, dresses that are transparent should never be worn.
-Boys are required to keep their shirts on and buttoned throughout the entire dance. - Any student choosing to dress inappropriately for a dance will not be admitted until appropriate clothing is obtained.
+These are, but not limited to the following: clothing items that promote alcohol, drugs, gangs, profanity, tobacco or anything deemed inappropriate by the school. - Formal dances are special occasions and all students are required to dress appropriately. - Any student choosing to dress inappropriately for a dance will not be admitted until appropriate clothing is obtained. - Clothing worn to dances should be appropriate for the occasion, according to the standards of modesty that students are expected to maintain. - Clothing intended to convey a "gender identity" at odds with a student's sexual identity is not permitted, and parents will be called and the student will be sent home to change.